CloudCannon/pagefind/docs/content/docs/installation.md

 weight: 1
 ---

 Pagefind is a static binary with no dynamic dependencies, so in most cases will be simple to install and run.

-> Pagefind does not yet have a prebuilt Windows binary available.
+Pagefind is currently supported on Windows, MacOS, and x86-64 Linux distributions.

 ## Running via npx